FirstHR

 What should a runner job description include?

 Start by deciding which runner you mean: food, server assistant, office, legal, warehouse, or courier.
-Include a short organization summary, a job summary that makes the setting clear, and responsibilities specific to that role, such as running plates and checking tickets for a food runner, or court filings for a legal runner.
-State the FLSA classification, which is non-exempt and hourly across these runner roles, and for a food runner note the tipped status and any tip pool.
+Include a short organization summary, a job summary that makes the setting clear, and responsibilities specific to that role, such as court filings for a legal runner or pulling and staging parts for a warehouse runner.
+State the FLSA classification, which is non-exempt and hourly across these runner roles.
 Post a pay range that meets federal and state minimums.
-List qualifications honestly, usually a high school diploma or no experience with training provided, plus a driver's license for delivery-based runners or a food-handler permit for food runners.
+List qualifications honestly, usually a high school diploma or no experience with training provided, plus a driver's license for delivery-based runners.
 Close with an equal opportunity statement and apply instructions.
 This is general information, not legal advice.